 Understanding Toxic Positivity In The Workplace

-It’s been a minute since we learned that toxic positivity refers to the practice of maintaining an upbeat, optimistic attitude even in situations where it may be inappropriate or unhelpful.
+It’s been a minute since we learned that toxic positivity refers to maintaining an upbeat, optimistic attitude even when it may be inappropriate or unhelpful.

 But get ready to get a fresh understanding of toxic positivity.

-In fact, our experts contend that in the workplace toxic positivity can manifest as leaders are pressuring employees to maintain a positive attitude, despite challenges or setbacks.
+In fact, our experts contend that toxic positivity can manifest in the workplace when leaders press employees to maintain a positive attitude despite challenges or setbacks.

 No matter your overall preferred interpretation, we know that while maintaining positivity can be beneficial in some cases, taken too far it can lead to suppression of natural emotions and avoidance of important issues.